About the Program

 The evaluation of LEEAD explores the changes among Scholars’ knowledge, skills, and attitudes resulting from participation in LEEAD.
 Across the three Cohorts, Scholars continue to report that their mentoring experience is valuable.
 Scholars appreciate opportunities for applying new knowledge and skills gained through their Practicum Projects, and Practicum Sites express that Scholars add to their ability to incorporate CREE into projects.
 For many Scholars, LEEAD has helped to create pathways to advancing in their careers, provided professional development as an evaluator, and increased visibility for collaboration on evaluation projects.
 LEEAD Scholars are already adding to the diversity in the field of research and evaluation and improving the knowledge base to make for better science and social innovation.

-We are currently recruiting for Cohort 4 LEEAD Mentors!
+We are currently recruiting for Cohort 4 LEEAD Practicum Sites!

-Learn more about becoming a LEEAD Mentor, the application process, and the upcoming due dates for the Cohort 4 cycle.
+Learn more about serving as a Practicum Site for the LEEAD Program, the application process, and the upcoming due dates for the Cohort 4 cycle.